-How to Test O2 Sensor with an OBD2 Scanner?
+How to Test O2 Sensor with OBD2 Scanner?

 An OBD2 scanner is a diagnostic tool that connects directly to your vehicle.
 The following steps will help you work through the diagnostic process.

 Step 1: Firstly, you want to connect the OBD2 scanner through the diagnostic link connector (DLC).
 It is triangular and has 16 pins.
-It is easy to be found in many cars.
 Check your owner’s manual or the internet if you are unsure where to locate the DLC.